 Just look at those beauties!
 I came up with 5 different designs to start, but the possibilities really are endless!
-Next I think I am going to try cutting flower or animal shapes out of acrylic for use in my kids rooms.
+Next I think I am going to try cutting flower or animal shapes out of acrylic.
+They’d be perfect in my kids’ rooms.
 How cute would a swan hook be?!

 Not only are these perfect for using on a wall to hang jewelry, keys, etc, but if you scale them down a bit, they can actually be used on furniture or cabinets too!
 Just think about making a DIY dresser with decorative knob backplates!
 Hold on while I go to my local thrift store to find a dresser to makeover!
 Ha!

 Now, I know most of you don’t have a Glowforge, but aren’t you tempted to get one so that you can DIY all the wall hooks, drawer pulls, and cabinet hardware in your home?
 If so, check out my referral link here to snag a hefty discount on a machine of your own.
 If you love the idea, but don’t want to pull the trigger on a machine, what do you think about me offering DIY wall hook kits?
 I can cut the shapes and provide the knob, hangar bolt, and backplate that you can paint any color you like!
 Let me know if this might be something of interest to you in the comments.

 Materials to create DIY Decorative Wall Hooks: